envomp/2019-Logical-Programming/pr03_rps/pr03_rps.md

     Determine the winner returns a string that has information about who won.

     You should use the functions that you wrote before.
 You should use ask_user_choice function to validate the user choice and use ask_user_name for representing a correct name.
-If the
+If the function parameter reverse is true, then you should also reverse the player name.
     :param user_choice: it should be rock, paper, or scissors
     :param name: the player name
     :param reverse: boolean value